-undertaken to ensure the f adoption of this practice should include a discussion on measures general meeting is interactive, shareholders are provided with sufficient Application : ons and the questions are responded to.
-Applied Дррпец Explanation on : application of the practice At OHB's 61st AGM, the Chairman of the Board has specifically expressed that every member present at the 61st AGM either in person, by proxy, or by corporate representative, has the right to participate, ask question and vote on the resolutions as stated in the agenda of the meeting.
+Note: The explanation of adoption of this practice should include a discussion on measures undertaken to ensure the general meeting is interactive, shareholders are provided with sufficient opportunity to pose questi ons and the questions are responded to.
+Application : Applied Furlenstien en At OUP's Cand ACNA the Chairman of the Deard has energifically Explanation on : At OHB's 62 nd AGM, the Chairman of the Board has specifically application of the expressed that every member present at the 62 nd AGM either in person, practice by proxy, or by corporate representative, has the right to participate, ask question and vote on the resolutions as stated in the agenda of the meeting.
 Questions had been posed via real time submission in the software's query box.
-The Group Chief Financial Officer presented an overview of the Group's FY2022 performance and outlook for 2023 and shared the responses to questions submitted in advance by the Minority Shareholders Watch Group and other stockholders.
+The Group Chief Financial Officer presented an overview of the Group's FY2023 performance and outlook for 2024 and shared the responses to questions submitted in advance by the Minority Shareholders Watch Group and other stockholders.
 There was also a Q&A session where similar questions were grouped together and answered accordingly.
 The Directors, including Chairpersons of the Board Committees, were present and prepared to answer questions addressed to them.
-Explanation for : departure Large companies are requi to complete the columns b red to complete the columns below.
-Non-large companies are encouraged elow.
+Explanation for : departure Large companies are requir red to complete the columns below.
+Non-large companies are encouraged to complete the columns below.
 Measure : Timeframe :